 If your style leans more towards intrepid explorer than general traveller, then why not dress up as the legendary archaeologist Indiana Jones?
 Admittedly the items needed for this costume might be a bit more difficult to source (if you want to carry a whip and gun holster with fake gun) but if you scour some second-hand stores you should be able to find the basics of khaki pants and safari shirt, brown belt, brown leather jacket and fedora.

 Bonus: make it a couple’s costume by having one of you dress as Indy and the other as another intrepid exploring archaeologist, Lara Croft!
 You can use her mostly black outfit and long plait from the movies featuring Angelina Jolie, or go the easier costume idea by using her more recent iteration in the 2013 video game with khaki pants, tank top and ponytail.
 Like the Indy costume, it’s the fake weapons, holsters and generally battered look that make the costume!
-You can get full costumes or little details such as those below by clicking on the pictures.

 Another very easy-to-pull-off travel-themed costume is the flight attendant.
 If your dream job is to fly around the world then this might be the perfect costume for you.
 All you need is a pencil skirt, white blouse and nice shoes and a scarf that matches your skirt.
 Bring along a little rolling suitcase, make sure your hair and makeup is impeccable and voila!
 For bonus giggles hand out little bottles of alcohol or packets of peanuts during the night!

 Bonus: make it a couple’s costume by adding a pilot.
 And why not bust some gender stereotypes while you’re at it by having a male flight attendant and a female pilot?
 A male flight attendant just needs some nice slacks and a shirt (plus the suitcase and snacks) while a few pilot pieces can work on a man or a woman.